10 Global Websites Using PHP in 2025: The Power and Potential of PHP

-In a time when elite organizations are using rather intimidating, large-scaled tech stacksfor their back-end, many people still can’t believe that PHP can be employed for big, successful projects.
+In an era where elite organizations rely on large-scale, intimidating tech stacks for their backend, many people still struggle to believe that PHP can be used for major, successful projects.

 But you’d be surprised.
 What do rising Fortune 500 tech startups and corporate giants such as Facebook, MailChimp, Slack, and Etsy all have in common?
 They’re companies that use PHP in their end-to-end computing infrastructure.

-Whether it’s Lyft using PHP to run one of the world’s largest ride-sharing databases or Slack deploying PHP for the majority of its server-side application logic, PHP provides world-class support for building small-large mobile and web products.
+Whether it’s Lyft using PHP to run one of the world’s largest ride-sharing databases or Slack deploying PHP for the majority of its server-side application logic, PHP provides world-class support for building mobile and web products of all sizes.

 Today, you’ll find out about seven global websites using PHP, including: